Offline Reinforcement Learning for Safer Blood Glucose Control in People with Type 1 Diabetes: Materials and Methods

 \begin{itemize} \itemsep{2mm}

-\item \textbf{Batch Constrained Deep Q-learning (BCQ)}, which uses a variational auto-encoder conditioned on the state to minimise the difference between selected actions and those observed in the dataset \cite{Fujimoto2018Off-PolicyExploration}.
+\item \textbf{Batch Constrained Deep Q-learning (BCQ)} modifies the DQN algorithm by constraining the agent to select similar actions and states to those observed in the training data \cite{Fujimoto2018Off-PolicyExploration}.
+In addition to the Q-function estimator, a variational auto-encoder is trained to generate similar actions to those in the training data when in a given state and diversity is incorporated by adjusting the generated actions using a perturbation model.
+State visitation is also constrained by applying a modified version of clipped double q-learning, whereby two separate Q-function approximators are updated using the minimum of their estimates \cite{Fujimoto2018AddressingMethods}.
+This adjustment reduces overestimation bias by minimising the Q-function in each update.
+As a consequence of this reduction, high Q-values are preferentially assigned to states with low variance that have high visitation in the training dataset.

-\item \textbf{Conservative Q-learning (CQL)} prevents Q-function overestimation on out-of-distribution state-action tuples by learning a conservative Q-function, which acts as a lower bound on the true Q-value for a given policy \cite{Kumar2020ConservativeLearning}.
-Q-function overestimation is of particular importance in safety-critical tasks such as glucose control as it can result in the selection of potentially dangerous out-of-distribution actions.
+\item \textbf{Conservative Q-learning (CQL)} expands on prior works, such as BCQ, by employing an alternative approach of addressing Q-function overestimation on out-of-distribution state-action tuples.
+CQL learns a conservative Q-function, which acts as a lower bound on the true Q-value for a given policy \cite{Kumar2020ConservativeLearning}.
+This is incorporated by modifying the traditional Q-function update to include an additional term which simultaneously minimises Q-value estimates on unseen state-action tuples, while maximising the Q-values of tuples observed in the dataset.
+In theory, this change encourages the agent to preferentially select in-distribution actions by assigning them high Q-value estimates.

-\item \textbf{Twin Delayed DDPG with Behavioural Cloning (TD3-BC)} modifies the established off-policy online RL method TD3, to include a behavioural cloning term in its loss; encouraging the policy to preferentially select actions observed in the training distribution \cite{Fujimoto2021ALearning}.
+\item \textbf{Twin Delayed DDPG with Behavioural Cloning (TD3-BC)} modifies the established off-policy online RL method TD3, to include a behavioural cloning term in its loss; encouraging the policy to select actions observed in the training distribution \cite{Fujimoto2021ALearning}.
+Beyond the aforementioned modification, TD3 utilises a number of methods to avoid Q-function overestimation such as clipped double Q-learning and Q-function smoothing.

 \end{itemize}